 Subcontracts for Commercial Products and Commercial Services

-Contractors must flow down a specific set of FAR clauses to all subcontracts for commercial products and services, ensuring key federal requirements are met throughout the supply chain.
+Contractors must flow down a specific set of FAR clauses to all subcontracts for commercial products and services to ensure federal compliance throughout the supply chain.

 Overview

-FAR 52.244-6 establishes requirements for contractors to flow down specific FAR clauses to their subcontracts for commercial products and commercial services.
-The clause aims to ensure that key federal requirements—such as ethics, equal opportunity, cybersecurity, and supply chain security—are incorporated into commercial subcontracts at all tiers.
-It also encourages, to the maximum extent practicable, the use of commercial or non-developmental items as components in contract deliverables.
+FAR 52.244-6 establishes the requirements for contractors to flow down specific FAR clauses to their subcontracts for commercial products and commercial services.
+The clause aims to ensure that key federal compliance obligations are maintained throughout the supply chain, including ethics, equal opportunity, cybersecurity, and prohibitions on certain products and practices.
+Contractors must incorporate a defined list of FAR clauses into all applicable subcontracts and ensure that lower-tier subcontractors do the same, with certain clauses only required under specific conditions (e.g., contract value thresholds, funding sources, or performance locations).
+The regulation also encourages, to the maximum extent practicable, the use of commercial or non-developmental items as components in contract deliverables.
+Definitions for key terms are provided, and the clause applies to transfers between divisions, subsidiaries, or affiliates as well as traditional subcontracts.

 Key Rules